On Cyclic Matroids and their Applications: Abstract

 \section{Abstract}

-A matroid is a combinatorial structure which captures and generalizes the concept of linear independence under a broader and more abstract framework.
+A matroid is a combinatorial structure that captures and generalizes the algebraic concept of linear independence under a broader and more abstract framework.
 Matroids are closely related with many other topics in discrete mathematics, such as graphs, matrices, codes and projective geometries.
-In this work, we define cyclic matroids as matroids over a ground set of size $n$ whose automorphism group contains the $n$-cycle.
-We study the properties of such matroids, with special focus on the minimum size of their bases sets.
-For this, we broadly employ two different approaches: the multiple basis exchange property, and an orbit-stabilizer method, developed by analyzing the action of the group $\Z_n$ on the set of bases.
-We further present some applications of our theory to algebra and geometry, by studying the relation between cyclic matroids and cyclic projective planes, cyclic codes and $k$-normal elements.
-Finally, a general counting argument for the number of orbits of the cyclic group action is also provided.
+In this work, we define cyclic matroids as matroids over a ground set of size $n$ whose automorphism group contains an $n$-cycle.
+We study the properties of such matroids, with special focus on the minimum size of their basis sets.
+For this, we broadly employ two different approaches: the multiple basis exchange property, and an orbit-stabilizer method, developed by analyzing the action of the cyclic group of order $n$ on the set of bases.
+We further present some applications of our theory to algebra and geometry, presenting connections to cyclic projective planes, cyclic codes and $k$-normal elements.